openhwgroup/core-v-xif/doc/c-interface.md

 ### Instruction Offloading Interface

 #### C-Request Channel
-An offload request comprises the entire 32-bit RISC-V instruction three operands and a request ID tag specifying requesting entity.
-The nature of the offloaded instructions is not of importance to the accelerator interconnect.
 The request channel interface signals are:

 | Signal Name       | Type                               | Direction             | Description                 |